 Sometimes causes a burning sensation or rash following initial use.
-Antiperspirant emits a pungent odor.
+Emits a pungent scent.

-Lightly-scented, this deodorant keeps young women fresh and sweet smelling through a long and busy day.
+Specially designed for young and sensitive skin.
+Lightly-scented, this deodorant keeps young women fresh and sweet-smelling through a long and busy day.
+Free from chemicals, harsh sulfates, and alcohol.

 Some consumers note the product is irritating to sensitive skin.